greenlover1991/pebble-lyrics-viewer/README.md

 TODO:
 * auto scrolling based on song length and current
 * add time display on the top bar in watch app

+NOTES:
+* sure, I could have just grabbed the JSON from Automate, but where's the fun in that? :)